FAQs

 Malaria is a dangerous disease, but if you take your anti-malarial tablets, your chances of contracting it are extremely slim.
 Malaria is transmitted by mosquitoes which are more active at night, so all travellers are advised to wear long pants and cover their arms and shoulders at night and avoid wearing perfume or aftershave lotion.
 Sleep under mosquito netting where possible and use tropical strength mosquito repellent.

 Doctors are understandably ultra-cautious, and their advice should be heeded.
 It is best to take prescription medication with you.
 However, cities and towns all have drug stores/pharmacies equipped with everything one requires.
 On safari you will generally be quite remote from pharmacies.
 In some countries, Yellow Fever is compulsory and inoculation certificates must be carried with you.
-It is also important to disclose of any conditions that may need medical attention to your safari planner

 Many tents used on our tours are much larger than the average residential bedroom and are mostly on permanent sites with ensuite facilities.
 They are perfectly secure.
 In camps that are unfenced or open to animal traffic, visitors are escorted to and from the tent after dark by an experienced ranger.